chrisvest/object-pool-benchmarks/README.md

     java -jar target/object-pool-benchmarks.jar ".*ClaimRelease.*" -t 1 -i 6 -wi 6 -f 1 -tu ms -bm thrpt

 Set pool-size by specifying `-jvmArgs -Dpool.size=10`.

-Set the number of objects that each benchmark "operation" shall claim by specifying `-jvmArgs -Dcycle.claim.count=1`.

 Likewise set the `cost.of.allocation`, `cost.of.deallocation` and `cost.of.validation` objects.